JeffersonLab/ejfat/README.md

 #### Other necessary libs

 - boost libraries
+- libprotobuf

-#### Note: not all executables need all libs.
-Look into CMakeLists.txt for more details.
+**Note: not all executables need all libs.
+Look into CMakeLists.txt or the README.md file in a specific directory for more details.**

+## Building clas12 data sender in java
+Do the following:

+    ant jar

+This will create jbuild/lib/ejfat-1.0.jar containing the Clas12DataSender class.
+To run this and get its help output:

+    java -cp jbuild/lib/ejfat-1.0.jar org.jlab.epsci.ejfat.clas12source.Clas12DataSender -h

-## Using the ET system as a FIFO for ERSAP backend
+## Using the ET system as a FIFO for EJFAT backend

 #### Create and run the ET system for ejfat reassembler by calling